open-mmlab/mmocr/docs/en/user_guides/config.md

     {{algorithm info}}_{{backbone}}_{{encoder}}_{{decoder}}_{{training info}}_{{data info}}.py
     ```

-    In general the encode and decoder positions are generally exclusive to the algorithm, so they are generally omitted.
+    In general the encoder and decoder positions are generally exclusive to the algorithm, so they are generally omitted.

 - training info: some settings of the training strategy, including batch size, schedule, etc.